Attending the RISE Risk Adjustment Forum in Louisville, KY this November? Discover how to connect with us at the event.

 While presenting insights, the quickest way to achieve clarity is by implementing Talking Headers in the title of the slide/screen where data is presented.
 A Talking Header, like the name suggests, is what a slide would say if it could talk.
 When a slide is titled ‘2022 Update’ with a bunch of data below, the audience is expected to decode the message on their own.
 But a slide titled “2022: Engagement 2% lower than in 2021” eliminates ambiguity and keeps the audience focused on the message.

 We often hear that strategies are only as accurate as the data they are based on, but even accurate charts, tables, and dashboards might fall flat with the intended audience until they understand the context and resonate with the narrative.
-The three storytelling learnings described above warrant attention, focus, and clarity from recipients which is vital to supporting and influencing strategic decision-making in healthcare.
+The three storytelling learnings described above warrant attention, focus, and clarity from recipients which is vital to supporting and influencing strategic data-driven decision making in healthcare.